 Lives we have touched

-To date, CSCF has granted over $3.7 million to local charities with the forethought of creating a well-rounded community.
+To date, CSCF has granted approximately $4 million to local charities with the forethought of creating a well-rounded community.
 Your Campbellford/Seymour Community Foundation has touched the lives of practically every resident in Trent Hills.

 15 areas in which your life may have been touched by your Community Foundation:

 - Parks, Playgrounds and Green Spaces – You may have taken your kids to the Splash Pad or Skatepark at Kennedy Park, watched them play soccer there, walked along the Waterfront in downtown Campbellford, or used the Rotary Trail.
 You may have participated in “Community Build Day”, helping us build three playgrounds in three communities in a single day in June 2010 or since taken your kids to one of these playgrounds in Campbellford, Hastings or Warkworth.
 You may have enjoyed the view over the Trent River from the gazebo at Picnic Island Park, swam and enjoyed a picnic at Crowe Bridge Conservation area, or enjoyed a hike at Ferris Provincial Park.